microsoft/muzic/README.md

 ### We are hiring!
-We are hiring researchers on **AI music, speech, audio, language, and machine learning**.
+We are hiring both research FTEs and research interns on **AI music, speech, audio, language, and machine learning**.
 Please contact Xu Tan (xuta@microsoft.com) if you have interests.

 ### What is New!